 It seems to affect younger people more often.
 In the United Kingdom, studies showed that children and adults under 50 were 2.5 times more likely to become infected.

-Symptoms appear to be more severe.
+Symptoms appear to be more severe and happen faster.
 People may be more likely to end up in the hospital if they have the delta variant.
 Studies suggest it might have almost double the risk of hospitalization than the alpha variant.

 In China, doctors say patients with the delta variant are sicker than those they treated early in the pandemic.
 And their condition seems to go downhill much faster.